Pitchanon/Docker-Setup-on-Mac-and-Window-behind-Corp-Proxy/README.md

-# Docker Setup on Mac behind Corp Proxy
+# Docker Setup on Mac and Window behind Corp Proxy

 Work on window and mac.